-However I often wonder how many people actually prefer the era of a Doctor to the actual Doctor.
+Still I often wonder how many people actually prefer the era of a Doctor to the actual Doctor.
 After all there is only so much an actor can do with a shoddy script.
-It surely can be no coincidence that Colin Baker who was handed some of the shoddiest scripts and was the Doctor at a time when its reputation was beginning to dip is sadly one of the least popular Doctors, whilst Tom Baker and David Tennant, both of whom came at a time when the scripts were overall of a much higher quality and when the show was one of Britian’s most popular series are among the two most popular Doctors if not the two most popular.
+It surely can be no coincidence that Colin Baker, who was handed some of the shoddiest scripts and was the Doctor at a time when its reputation was beginning to dip, is sadly one of the least popular Doctors.
+Tom Baker and David Tennant meanwhile, both of whom came at a time when the scripts were of a higher quality, and when the show was one of Britian’s most popular series, are among the two most popular Doctors.

-Of course harsh critics of Colin would say the show was only so unpopular because of Colin’s Doctor, but I don’t think that’s fair.
-I’d say Colin was as good an actor as any other Doctor, including my three faves and the proof of this is the fact that when handed material that was worthy of him in the Big Finish Audios he was every bit as popular as any other Doctor.
-He was even voted the best Audio Doctor of them all.
+Harsh critics of Colin would say the show was only so unpopular because of Colin’s Doctor, but I don’t think that’s fair.
+When handed material that was worthy of him in the Big Finish Audios he was every bit as popular as any other Doctor.
+He was even voted the best Audio Doctor of them all!

 First Doctors Era